MAKEUP PRODUCTS (NON-PERMANENT)

 48732

-Although most chemicals in beauty products and cosmetics pose slight or zero danger, several dozen have been associated to significant medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics can enter your body through ingestion, inhalation, and internal use, and cause the same problems as food chemicals, per this site.
+While the majority of chemicals in beauty products and cosmetics present limited or absolutely no risk, several dozen have been associated to serious medical conditions, such as cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals get into the body through internal use, the skin, and inhalation, and pose similar problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in food, water, and lots of other common items.
-Still, no sector of consumer items is subject to less government oversight than cosmetics and other personal products, including Perfecting Cushion #11.
-While most of the chemicals in cosmetics in all likelihood present little risk, subjection to some is linked to critical health problems, such as cancer.
+Chemicals linked to cancer are found in water, food, and lots of other everyday products.
+But, no classification of consumer products is accountable to less government inspection than cosmetics, including Perfecting Cushion #11.
+While most of the chemicals in cosmetics probably present minimal risk, being exposed to a few is linked to major health concerns, such as cancer.